shipwright-io/build/docs/build.md

 ### Defining the Output

 A `Build` resource can specify the output where it should push the image.
 For external private registries, it is recommended to specify a secret with the related data to access it.
 An option is available to specify the annotation and labels for the output image.
 The annotations and labels mentioned here are specific to the container image and do not relate to the `Build` annotations.
+Analogous, the timestamp refers to the timestamp of the output image.

-**NOTE**: When you specify annotations or labels, the output image will get pushed twice.
-The first push comes from the build strategy.
-Then, a follow-on update changes the image configuration to add the annotations and labels.
+**Note**: When you specify annotations, labels, or timestamp, the output image **may** get pushed twice, depending on the respective strategy.
+For example, strategies that push the image to the registry as part of their build step will lead to an additional push of the image in case image processing like labels is configured.
 If you have automation based on push events in your container registry, be aware of this behavior.

 For example, the user specifies a public registry: